TeachSED/Seduca_Windows/README.md

 just typing key words like "cute girl",

-without any parameter tweaking, without any strange prompt tags.
+without any parameter tweaking, without any strange prompt tags, no need for environmental configuration, just use it for **free**.
 ## *Seduca*
-Seduca is an image generating software .
+Seduca is an **free** image generating software .

 Seduca has simplified the installation.
 After you Login and generating the first image, you need to download the nessary models, and you can easily get your image with only using mouse.
 Minimal GPU memory requirement is 4GB.